nikwithak/tailwag/README.md

       framework seeks to make it simple and fast to define the core data structures needed for an application, and handle the standard infrastructure patterns needed to support it.
+- [ ] Focus on Ergonomics - I should be able to manage all aspects of a data type from its definition.
+Custom overrides of functionality should be simple for customization.
+Validation, when possible.
+Rely heavily on derive macros.
+- [ ] Define things in terms of Data.
+Data Types have a Data Source model and a Data Output model.
+Sources I want to support:
+  - REST API
+  - User Input (web forms)
+  - Triggers (ASYNC queued task)
+  - Triggers (SYNC webhook)
+- [ ] All data types should have a customizable access policy.

 ### Roadmap